The cost of spinal cord injury can add up quickly and substantially.

 2. Work on Rehab from Home

-If your insurance plan doesn’t cover physical therapy sessions, consider investing in some rehabilitation devices that will help you work on recovery from home.
+Your insurance should cover therapy in the hospital and outpatient sessions for a certain time period.
+After this period however, consider investing in some rehabilitation devices that will help you work on recovery from home.

 The sooner you recover, the less you’ll have to pay in lifetime costs.